markdom/specification/1.0/markdom.md

 * The [domain section](#domain) covers the general structure and the supported formatting instructions for Markdom documents.
 * The [API section](#api) covers programming interfaces to programmatically create, modify and process Markdom documents.
-* The [Data representation section](#data) covers the representation of Markdom documents in common data exchange formats.
+* The [data section](#data) covers the representation of Markdom documents in common data exchange formats.
-* The [Text representation section](#text) covers the representation of Markdom documents in common markup languages.
+* The [markup section](#markup) covers the representation of Markdom documents in common markup languages.

 ## Why Markdom?